AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/integrate/advanced-usage.md

     - `ConversationListener`: Listens for conversation-related notifications.
     - `GroupServiceListener`: Listens for group-related notifications.
     - `ContactServiceListener`: Listens for contact-related notifications.
-    - `PresenceServiceListener`: Listens for notifications of user status subscriptions.
+    - `PresenceServiceListener`: Listens for notifications of presence subscriptions.
     - `CustomServiceListener`: Listens for custom notifications.
-    - `MultiDeviceStateListener`: Listens for notifications related to multiple devices.
+    - `MultiDeviceStateListener`: Listens for notifications related to multi-device login.
     - `EventServiceListener`: Listens for event notifications, such as notifications before adding a friend, adding a friend successfully, and failure to add a friend.

 - UI event notifications: Application behavior may cause addition, deletion, and modification of list items, list refresh, and list reload.
 For example, if a group name is modified on the group details page, the page of the conversation list component will also be updated.
 In many cases, a single interface line may cause changes in multiple UI components.
 See [UIListener](#listeners) for details.